Viper-Roleplay/ObsidianStaffGuide/02 - TEAMS/👗 Clothing Team.md

 When a player opens a ticket for a custom clothing item, determine which payment tier applies:

 ### **SIMPLE CLOTHING** - **$30**

 #SimpleClothing
 This covers basic alterations and modifications to existing items.
 The following fall under the Simple Clothing category:

 - **Texture Change**: Adding a new texture or logo to an already existing piece of clothing (Example: changing the design on a shirt).
-- **Unisex Conversion**: Making an existing item unisex (Please note: not all models can be converted to unisex, so make sure to open a ticket beforehand to confirm its feasibility).
+- **Unisex Conversion**: Making an existing item unisex _(Please note: not all models can be converted to unisex, so make sure to open a ticket beforehand to confirm its feasibility)._

+---

 ### **COMPLEX CLOTHING** - **$60**

 #ComplexClothing
 For more intricate clothing requests, this category includes:

-- **Importing New Models**: Importing an entirely new model into the city (Please note that the model must meet the city's standards, so always open a ticket before purchasing or having it made).
+- **Importing New Models**: Importing an entirely new model into the city _(Please note that the model must meet the city's standards, so always open a ticket before purchasing or having it made)_.
 - This category covers:
     - Pants
     - Shirts
     - Masks
-    - Hats (Currently at full capacity, no more hats will be added at this time)
+    - Hats _(Currently at full capacity, no more hats will be added at this time)_
     - Vests
     - Shoes
     - Bags

+---

 ### **ADVANCED CLOTHING** - **$100**

 #AdvancedClothing
-The highest tier, which includes:
+The next tier, which includes:

 - **Chains**: These are both wearable chains and physical items.
 Chains fall under the advanced clothing category.
-    (Again, please ensure you open a ticket for approval before having these made).
+    _(Again, please ensure you open a ticket for approval before having these made)._
     - **Note**: This price only covers pushing the chain to the city.
 An additional charge applies if you want the chain created.

 ---

+### **1 of 1 Clothing** - **$150**
+#1of1Clothing
+These items are license-locked to ONE player.
+This is the highest-tier clothing item that will prevent anyone else in the city from wearing it.